Ushuaia

 4. Museo Marítimo y del Presidio

-• The city is known as the “End of the World” due to its southernmost location.
+• The city is a tax-free zone, but the cost of living is high due to the remote location.

 Posted by